khaosans/ddd-llm-claims/docs/visualization_guide.md

 ---

-### 2. Sequence Diagram: The Step-by-Step Journey
+### 2. Sequence Diagram: Processing Workflow

-**The Story This Diagram Tells**: Follow a single claim as it travels through the system, from the moment a customer submits it until it reaches its final destination.
-This is like watching a package move through a shipping facility—you see each stop, each person who handles it, and what happens at each stage.
+**Workflow Documentation**: Sequence diagrams document the complete claim processing workflow, illustrating component interactions from initial submission through final routing.
+They show temporal ordering, message passing, and event-driven coordination.

 **What You'll See**:
 - **Step-by-step workflow**: Each action in chronological order, from top to bottom